 The Biker Gang

-So, one night, in Northern Wisconsin, we are prowling the countryside looking for someone to hassle or a tavern that hasn’t previously thrown us out.
+So, one night, we are in Northern Wisconsin, prowling the countryside looking for someone to hassle or a tavern that hasn’t previously thrown us out.
 We find the latter.

 I know the problem here… I pull my bike ahead and turn around so that my headlight is hitting him and his bike full on.
-The bike is red in white, orange in the sodium vapor lights.
+The bike is red in white light, orange in the sodium vapor lights.
 I couldn’t see his face, but his shoulders noticeably dropped.
 He turned around without a word and went back into the tavern.
 I never did see him again.

 Now here is where it gets comical; after checking the fuel petcock, he decides to check to see if there is any fuel in the tank.
-Well, the rest area isn’t well lit, so he can’t see into the tank neck.
+Well, the rest area isn’t too well lit, so he can’t see into the tank.
 So… out comes the Bic lighter.
 The next thing we saw was a fireball consuming his head.
 His beard, long hair, everything was aflame.
 Someone took a jacket off and put him out, but I could see he was badly burned.

 That was the last time I rode with them, though I kept in contact with Nick.